 When Should I File My Social Security Disability Claim?

 You should file your SSD claim as soon as you become disabled to avoid delaying your benefits.
 Preparing your application can take time, and the Social Security Administration (SSA) may take weeks—or even months—to make a decision on your claim.If you’re disabled and can no longer work, Colbert Cooper Hill knows you need your SSD benefits to pay your bills now.
-Our Oklahoma SSD attorneys know how the SSA works, and we can ensure your application is complete, accurate, and has the best possible chances of being approved.
+Our Oklahoma Social Security Disability lawyers know how the SSA works, and we can ensure your application is complete, accurate, and has the best possible chances of being approved.
 We’re available 24/7 to help you file your claim—just call (405) 610-0704 or complete a free online form.

 Should I Use An Attorney To File For Social Security Disability Benefits?